dikmax/mdown/README.md

  */
 ```

-In that case you could supply parser with resolver, which should provide all missing links.
+In that case, you could supply parser with the resolver, which should provide all missing links.

 ```dart
 String library = "md_proc";